gofiber/template/.github/README.md

 	// and template extension using <engine>.New(dir, ext string) engine := html.New("./views", ".html")

+  // We also support the http.FileSystem interface
+	// See examples below to load templates from embedded files engine := html.NewFileSystem(http.Dir("./views"), ".html")

 	// Reload the templates on each render, good for development engine.Reload(true) // Optional.
 Default: false